mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

   - :hwlabel:`FX Enable` buttons: See Effect section below.
   - The :hwlabel:`FILTER` knob controls the Quick Effect superknob.
 By default, this uses a high-/low-pass filter, but a different effect can be chosen in the :ref:`Equalizer section of Mixxx' Preferences <preferences-equalizers>`.
   - :hwlabel:`EXT`: The :hwlabel:`EXT` button changes the fourth channel pregain (knob), pfl, and volume (slider) adjustments to operate with the Microphone input.
 The microphone does not respond to EQ or effects.
-  - :hwlabel:`SHIFT` + :hwlabel:`EXT`: Switches input from Mic to Line and back again.
+  - :hwlabel:`SHIFT` + :hwlabel:`EXT`: Switches input sensitivity for the input connectors from Mic to Line and back again.

 The Main Volume knob on the S3 controls the volume of the S3's main output in hardware, so it does not affect the software main output gain knob